 Hidden away between the Wye Valley and the Welsh Borders at the foot of the Black Mountains, Hereford’s idyllic Golden Valley not only offers lush rural landscape but a wealth of history and heritage too.
 A weekend away in Wales is the perfect opportunity to hop across the border and learn the myths and legends of Arthur’s Stone, stumble across hidden gems on long cross-country walks or pay a visit to one of the most important historic houses in the UK, Kentchurch Court.
 Thought to have got its name as the ‘Golden Valley’ over some confusion the word Dore, the moniker offers the perfect description of such a beautiful location.
 We’ve written about the 8 top things to do in the Golden Valley.

 Where to stay: Castle Farm – sleeps 8

 Getting there: Within 2 hours of Cardiff, Birmingham and Bristol and 3 hours of Reading.

-If you’re up for an adventure weekend in Wales, then we can’t think of anywhere better than Snowdonia National Park.
+If you’re up for an adventure weekend in Wales, then we can’t think of anywhere better than Eryri / Snowdonia National Park.
 Having built a reputation for outdoor adventure, the national park plays host to a plethora of outdoor activities and one-of-a-kind attractions.
 To really get the adrenaline pumping, the unique Zip World attraction, which is home to the fastest zip line in the world, will ensure your weekend break in North Wales is unforgettable.